Björn Ulvaeus: Pre-ABBA

 Before gaining international recognition with ABBA, Ulvaeus was a member of the Swedish folk-schlager band Hootenanny Singers, known earlier as the "West Bay Singers", who had an enormous following in Scandinavia.
 While on the road in southern Sweden in 1966, they encountered the Hep Stars, and Ulvaeus quickly became friends with the group's keyboard player, Benny Andersson.
 The two musicians shared a passion for songwriting, and each found a composing partner in the other.
 On meeting again that summer, they composed their first song together: "Isn't It Easy To Say", a song soon to be recorded by Andersson's group.
 The two continued teaming up for music, helping out each other's bands in the recording studio, and adding guitar or keyboards respectively to the recordings.
-In 1968, they composed two songs together: "A Flower in My Garden", recorded by Hep Stars, and their first real hit "Ljuva Sextiotal", performed by popular Swedish artist Brita Borg, for which Stig Anderson wrote lyrics.
-The latter, a cabarét-style ironic song about the 1960s, was submitted for the 1969 Swedish heats for the Eurovision Song Contest, but was rejected.
+In 1968, they composed two songs together: "A Flower in My Garden", recorded by Hep Stars, and their first real hit "Ljuva Sextital", performed by popular Swedish artist Brita Borg, for which Stig Anderson wrote lyrics.
+The latter, a cabarét-style song about the 1960s, was submitted for the 1969 Swedish heats for the Eurovision Song Contest, but was rejected.
 Another hit came in 1969 with "Speleman", also recorded by Hep Stars.